MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-telemetry.md

 ::: moniker range="sc-om-2016"

 >[!NOTE]
-> In addition to the data in the below table, Operations Manager 2016 UR10 and later also collects information about **the platform the setup is hosted on** as part of the data collected under **Setup**.
+> In addition to the data in the below table, Operations Manager 2016 UR10 and later, also collects the information about **the platform the setup is hosted on** as part of the data collected under **Setup**.

 ::: moniker-end